 Many women get to 38/39 weeks and understandably feel so fed up and exhausted that they just want the baby to come out.
 Reflexology cannot bring on, or cause labour to take place.
 However, it is still extremely beneficial to have reflexology at this time.
 The reason being- if you are feeling stressed and anxious your body will go into 'fight or flight' mode, meaning that all the hormones that help your body get ready for labour will be diverted around the body to fight a real or imaginary threat (e.g. a herd of prehistoric rampaging Mammoths).

-What reflexology does is get the body back into a state of mind where it feels 'this is a safe time and place to give birth', and helps prepare your mind and body for labour so that you feel in the best physical and mental health health you can be going into labour.
+What reflexology does is get the body back into a state of mind where it feels 'this is a safe time and place to give birth', and helps prepare your mind and body for labour so that you feel in the best physical and mental state going into labour.
 I have had a number of clients who have given birth a day or so after having a reflexology treatment and this could be due to a number of factors of which reflexology may be one of them.

 How often should I have a reflexology treatment?